 These cheeses are generally made using a starter culture for flavoring at low temperatures and will melt.
 The richness and other characteristics of goat’s milk tends to give a softer curd than a cow’s milk cheese.

-cheddar.
-The Salami Farmer has salami spices added to the curd before pressing.
+JACK - This cheese combines the starter cultures from cheddar and mozzarella.
+It has some of the melting characteristics of mozzarella as well as the crumbling characteristics of cheddar.
+The Salami Jack has salami spices added to the curd before pressing.
 If you close your eyes, you'll probably think you're eating salami.
 This is great for vegetarians who want that meaty flavor.

 HALLOUMI – This cheese is made without any

 culture.
 You simply heat the milk, add rennet, and let it set up.
 Then you cut